About Reader Services

 Materials can be returned to the Bartle, Science or UDC Library Reader Services Desks.
 Course reserves should be returned to the service desk from which they were borrowed.

-Exterior book bins are available at the entrances to the Bartle and Science Libraries, and at the loading dock between the Bartle Library and engineering buildings.
+Exterior book bins are available at the entrances to the Bartle and Science Libraries.
+A drive-up bin is located in Lot LT between the Bartle and Lecture Hall buildings.

 The Libraries reserve the right to recall items from all patrons, reducing the loan period.
 Notification of recalls will be sent via email; patrons are responsible for checking their Binghamton University or other officially designated email.
 Materials must be returned by the date given on the recall notice, regardless of the original due date.

 If an item in our catalog is not checked out and you cannot find it on the shelf, you may request a search at any service desk.
-Staff will communicate the item's search status via email.
+If not found, staff will submit an Interlibrary Loan request on your behalf.

 Request an Item from the Library Annex